Pseudo-Anosov maps with small stretch factors on punctured surfaces: Uniform Bounds

+\begin{proof} Before starting the proof, we should give a warning that some of the notation used in the proof of this theorem is similar to those used in the proof of Theorem \ref{thm1}, including $f_{n,k}$ and $\lambda_{n,k}$.
+However, in general the definitions are different from before unless otherwise stated, and one should not confuse them.

-\begin{proof} Fix the natural number $n$.
-We can assume that $n \geq 3$, since the asymptotic behaviour is already known for $n = 0,1,2$ by Penner's examples.
-First we prove the upper bound under the stronger assumption that $g \geq 6n^2$.
-At the end it will be shown how the argument can be modified for the weaker assumption $g \geq 6Kn \log(n)^2$, where $K$ is the constant in Corollary \ref{coprime}.
-Similar to the proof of Theorem \ref{thm1}, first we construct pseudo-Anosov maps on a family of surfaces whose genera belong to an arithmetic sequence $\{ g_i \}$.
-Secondly we fill the gap between $g_i$ and $g_{i+1}$ by looking at the mapping torus of $f_i$.
+Fix a natural number $n$.
+We can assume that $n \geq 3$, since the asymptotic behaviour is already known for $n = 0,1,2$ by \cite{tsai2009asymptotic}.
+We will use a construction similar to the proof of Theorem \ref{thm:main}, however we need $k$ and $n$ to be coprime here. \\